 We need help with “Fun Time”!

 Fun Time takes place on the second Monday morning of each month during term-time.
 It is a drop-in session that provides toys, craft, songs and a snack for children up to four years old.
-Two helpers are stepping down after Easter and we need:
+Two helpers have stepped down and we need:

 - A welcomer: someone to arrive a little bit early each playgroup to get a table and chair and sign-up sheet ready.
 They welcome each arrival to playgroup, register them, and take any donations for snack and craft time.
 They add up the donations and take them to the library staff to put in the Fun Time fund.
 Between playgroups, they update the Fun Time email address book with new subscribers, and then the weekend before Fun Time they send an email reminder to everyone on the list.